NileemaS/NileemaS/README.md

 [^note]:
-    Copyrights @2022, All rights are reserved.
+    Copyrights @2022, All rights are reserved with MIT | xPRO.